 Are you suffering from pain, stress or a mobility problem?
 Perhaps bad posture or breathing difficulties are stopping you performing to your best ability.
 The Alexander Technique works through gently re-establishing the natural relationship between your head, neck and back.
 You will learn to open up and explore new ways to carry yourself, as the gentle hands on process releases deep–seated tensions.

-A series of AT lessons can benefit anyone, in particular:
+A series of AT lessons can benefit everyone, in particular:

-- People with psychological disorders – stress and anxiety
+- Help those experiencing psychological disorders – stress and anxiety

 - People with scoliosis – feel staighter and more balanced